CosmosContracts/testnets/uni-5/03_V12_ALPHA_UPGRADE.md

     nano $HOME/.juno/oracle-config.toml

-Set fee to `0ujunox`.
-Then set the address (feeder address) and validator (valoper address).
-Note that the feeder address will need access to this wallet, so creating a new one with keyring set to test is the best strategy.
-You will need to send it 1JUNOX but after that it should be free based on the fee config noted.
+Set the gas_price to `0ujunox`.
+Then set the address you created (feeder address) and validator (valoper address).
+Once the chain is back online you must to do the following:

+junod tx bank send <validator_key> <feeder_addr> 1000000ujunox  --chain-id uni-5 --fees 500ujunox
+&
+junod tx oracle set-feeder <feeder_addr> --from <validator_key>  --chain-id uni-5 --fees 500ujunox

 You can do this configuration using sed, if you're into that: